Electric boat repower cost: what to budget in 2026

 Motor and motor controller

-For a 10–15 kW continuous system, expect:
+For a 10–25 kW continuous system, expect:

 Note: "motor price" almost always means motor + controller as a matched pair.
 Using a third-party motor controller with a manufacturer's motor typically voids the warranty and creates integration complexity.
+For a full comparison of motor + controller pairings, see the motor and controller selection guide.

 Battery pack